Our 4 Phase Plan To Get You Trading The Emini Futures Like A Pro – 100% Mechanical!

 To keep things real basic and the initial risk low we recommend EVERYONE get started following the Momentum Breakout System with only 2 Micro contracts and take profits at Target 1 and Target 2 – using the main wide system Trailing Stop.
 Target #1 has roughly a 75% or greater chance of getting hit and Target 2 will get hit about half the time for a significant point gain.
 You will enter 2 micro contracts (MES, MNQ, MYM) at market after the official trade entry confirmation and then immediately place a sell limit order to exit 1 contract at T1 and a limit order to sell the other contract at T2.
 Place your initial protective stop loss at the system stop level and then just move your stop when the momentum system alerts you to do so.
 (Note: If you notice price getting super close to target 2 you have the option of discretionarily deciding to move your stop to Break-even or even Target 1 at that point).
 Follow this for 3-weeks and this will complete your first month.

-Phase 3 – Graduate To 3 Micro Contracts and Scale Out Your Exits At T1 and T2 and leave the 3rd on for a “Runner”
+Phase 3 – Graduate To 3 Micro Contracts and Still Scale Out Your Exits At T1 and T2.

 How To Pyramid Your Way To Even Greater Profits